ALI-AL-MARJANI/Adversarial-attacks-/README.md

 * Transferability across datasets and models

 ### Key Findings
+Each attack has its own strengths and characteristics.
+FGSM is a simple, single-step attack, which makes it very easy to implement and to understand.
+PGD is a much stronger iterative attack that can drastically reduce the accuracy of pretrained models.
+However, the effectiveness of both FGSM and PGD depends heavily on the choice of hyperparameters.
+This is where DeepFool is particularly strong, because it does not rely on additional parameters beyond the original data and model.

 A key finding of our experiments is the extreme vulnerability of standard neural networks: **even tiny, human-imperceptible perturbations can drop accuracy from 99% to 0% under strong iterative attacks such as PGD.**